| Title: | Tools for Analyzing IIDDA Datasets |

 Normalize Population

-normalize_population(data, harmonized_population)
+normalize_population(data, harmonized_population)normalize_population(data, harmonized_population)

 data |